GaleJames-creator/gale-james/tutorials/getting-started-with-payment-api.md

 }
 ```

-Save the `secret` to verify incoming webhook signatures and confirm requests are from PaymentFlow.
+Save the `secret` to verify incoming webhook signatures and confirm requests are from payment.
 Register your webhook endpoint and test event delivery to ensure your setup is correct.

 ### Webhook payload example
 To test your integration, make a payment to trigger a payment event.
 Check your webhook URL for the POST request with event details.
 Review the payload to confirm correct event delivery.